ShowcaseMePortfolioist/portfolio-documentation/docs/index.md

 ## Changing Images

-You can change the images in the page by following these steps:
+Replace images on the page following these steps:

-- Go to `assets/images` folder.
+- Navigate to the` assets/images` folder.

-- Replace the images in that folder with your relevant images.
+- Substitute the existing images with your relevant images.

 ---

 ## Changing Resume

-You can change your resume and make it available for download.
+Update your resume for download:

-- Go to `assets/resume` folder
+- Visit the `assets/resume` folder.

-- Replace the `resume.pdf` file with your resume
+- Replace the `resume.pdf` file with your updated resume.